Canon EOS 90D review: Introduction

 Those who regularly use long exposures can set the camera to bulb mode and trigger it with a hard-wired remote controller like the Canon TC80N3 with RA-E3 adapter, or use a wireless remote controller like the BR-E1.
 Alternatively, users may wish to take advantage of Canon’s Camera Connect app for iOS and Android for free and use it to start/stop the exposure whilst referring to a useful in-built timer.

-Other points of interest include a single card slot at the side that accepts UHS-II SD cards and the acceptance of Canon’s high stamina LP-E6N battery.
+Other points of interest include a single card slot at the side that accepts UHS-II SD cards, which seems somewhat mean since many recent rivals have two, and the acceptance of Canon’s high stamina LP-E6N battery.
 Battery economy has improved too – up from 960 shots on the EOS 80D to 1300 shots based on CIPA testing.
-Users who’d like to extend battery life can also load two batteries via the BG-E14 (£174) battery grip, which is the same that the EOS 70D and EOS 80D use.
+This is one respect where the EOS 90D still has a clear advantage over the newer EOS R7.
+Users who’d like to extend battery life still further can also load two batteries via the BG-E14 ($190 / £174) battery grip, which is the same that the EOS 70D and EOS 80D use.

 Canon EOS 90D review: Connectivity